kyawzinwai/kzw-portfolio/README.md

 This is a Portfolio web application built using React JS and styled with Tailwind CSS.
 The project showcases my work, skills, and experiences in a modern and responsive design.

 I believe in the power of open-source and community collaboration, which is why I’m sharing this repository publicly and for free.
 Feel free to explore, use, modify, and share this project with others.
-Your feedback and contributions are welcome as we continue to learn and grow together in the development community.
+Sharing is caring.

 ## Features